filipw/dotnet-script-aspnet/README.md

 Quickly hacked together at MVP Summit.
 The idea is, you can write an ASP.NET Core app as a script, with lowest possible ceremony, and then run them using .NET CLI.

-It's based on Roslyn scripting and my [dotnet-script](https://github.com/filipw/dotnet-script) project.
+It's based on Roslyn scripting and [dotnet-script](https://github.com/filipw/dotnet-script) project.

 ## Getting up and running